kestal/univers/Species/Scralians.md

 While some live among the "common" humans, the greater part lives in secluded communities.

 ## Anatomy
 The Scralians are basically humans, with two differences though.
 First their skin and their hairs are entirely whites, while their eyes have an almost red iris.
-Secondly, they have a different vision: a bad perception of colors, a sensitivity to light and inversely a good visual acuity at night.
+Secondly, they have a different vision: a bad perception of colors, a minor photophobia and a good visual acuity at night.

 ## Home and climate
 They live either in temperate regions with vast forests and mountains or either in a continental cliate, arid and colder.
 Both regions have cold and snowy winters.
 There, the daylight varies extremely between the seasons.